aws-deepracer/aws-deepracer-systems-pkg/README.md

 ### `network_monitor_node`

 This node is responsible for monitoring and managing the network connection to the device.
 It provides services and functions that connect to Wi-Fi based on the content of the Wi-Fi configuration file read from USB, report the status of the connection attempt in the device status file created on the USB when updating the Wi-Fi configuration, manage the status LED light to indicate the network connection status, and broadcast the network connection status as a message.

+### `deepracer_systems_scripts_node`

+This node is responsible for running in background to verify and run dependency script commands in specific time intervals.

 ## License